cointobe/cointobe-official-api-docs/README_EN.md

 ### REST API

-*P ublic interface: We limit the invocation of public interface via IP: up to 6 requests every 2s.
+* Public interface: We limit the invocation of public interface via IP: up to 6 requests every 2s.

 * Private interface: We limit the invocation of private interface via user ID: up to 6 requests every 2s.